vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

 1. Edit Training form:
     1. Check if the "Training Team" is in accordance with the user's team (the one editing the training).
-    2. Check if all the inputs in the form have appropriate width and if they're resposive on smaller screens.
+    2. Check if all the inputs in the form have appropriate width and if they're responsive on smaller screens.
     3. Check if the form validates inputs and if shows the red line underneath if the form is not filled properly.
 2. Call to action buttons:
     1. Check if "Submit" button edits training and modifies enrolled students's training folder according to the form inputs and edits the right document in the database.